laelymenyon/dockerGGIR/README.md

 ### To use the docker image ggir-default do:
-- Update the command below to specify data folder, this folder needs to contain accelerometer data files
+- Update the command below to specify data folder, this folder needs to contain accelerometer data files.
-- The config.csv file can be produced with GGIR, an [example file](ggir-default/config.csv) is include in this repo.
+- The config.csv file can be produced with GGIR, an [example file](ggir-default/config.csv) is included in this repo.
-- The output folder needs to exist, and should not be equal to or a sub-directory of the data folder.
+- The output folder needs to exist and should not be equal to or a sub-directory of the data folder.
-- Add -d if you want to make it less verbose
+- Add -d if you want to make it less verbose.

 ```
 docker run -it --rm --name ggir-defaut \